CyberTees/LITA-Projects/README.md

 Region       - Geographic region where the customer is located
 order date: Date of transaction/order.

-Basic Statistics of Dataset
+## Basic Statistics of Dataset
-.
-Total Revenue/sales:
+* Total Revenue/sales:
-.
-Total Unit Price:
+* Total Unit Price:
-.Total Quantity Sold:
+* Total Quantity Sold:
-Number of product Category
+* Number of product Category
-Number of Region
+* Number of Region

 Methodology
 Data Collection: The dataset used for this Analysis was provided by the Incubator hub.